 All times shown in central time.

-- Cancel before course opens: receive a full refund minus a $25 administrative fee.
+- Cancel before the course opens: receive a full refund minus a $25 administrative fee.

 - Cancel up to 4 business days after the course opens, receive an 80% refund minus a $25 administrative fee.
 No refunds after 4 business days.